JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

-Note the pin symbol `⚲` showing that the package is pinned.
-Removing the pin is done using the `free` command.
+The pin symbol `⚲` shows that the package is pinned.
+The keyword `free` removes the pin.

 ```julia
 (@v1.5) pkg> free BSON